Tog is a measure of warmth; the higher the tog rating, the warmer the duvet, as indicated in the guide below:

 Sammy Margo’s Guide to Buying a Duvet

-As the winter draws in and the nights get longer and colder it is time to think about a new duvet.
+As the seasons change, and temperatures at night also change, it is time to think about switching up your duvet.
 But buying a duvet can be a confusing task, so I am going to try and simplify it.

 The Tog rating indicates the warmth of the duvet and generally people use different Tog duvets at different times in the year.
 Winter duvets are usually 13.5 Tog, summer duvets are usually 4.5 Tog, and mid season duvets are usually around 9 or 10 Tog.
 But what do you do if you don’t want three duvets taking up valuable storage space?

-My favourite compromise is to buy an all season duvet which is a combination of two duvets stuck together with poppers totalling 13.5 Tog.
+My favourite compromise is to buy an all season duvet which is a combination of two duvets stuck together with poppers, totalling 13.5 Tog.
 One of the duvets is 9.0 Tog and the other is 4.5 Tog.
-In the winter you can use both duvets together, the spring just the 9.0 Tog, the summer the 4.5 Tog, and the autumn the 9.0 Tog.
+In the winter, you can use both duvets together, in the spring just the 9.0 Tog, the summer the 4.5 Tog, and the autumn the 9.0 Tog.

 The tog of a duvet indicates its warmth level and is not an indicator of weight, quality or value for money.